krisnova/falco-trace/README.md

 ## Vulnerable Server Application

-In the `example-apps` directory there are some fun ways to use this technology.
-In this example we simulate "hacking" into a production application running a web server.
+You can run the [vulnerable server image](https://github.com/kris-nova/falco-trace/tree/master/example-apps/VulnerableServer) to run a vulnerable web server that can give you a remote shell and simulate a hacker.

 ```
 docker run -p 443:443 krisnova/falco-trace-vulnerableserver:latest